parsam97/TreeQuery/README.md

 FROM Contact
 ```

-Let's say you want to SOQL queries for every CPQ object that may or may not be the parent to an Account record:
+Let's say you want SOQL queries for every CPQ object that may or may not be the parent to an Account record:

 ```Powershell
 [SOQLBuilder]::new().